 The mission of the Nuclear Security Centre of Excellence (NSCOE) is to support the sustainability of the national nuclear security capabilities ensuring that they remain effective and correspond needs and requirements over a longer time.
 Specifically, the NSCOE provides sustainability services to stakeholders’ organizations that are necessary for building and implementing their nuclear security functions.

-The primary mission of the Lithuanian Nuclear security centre of excellence (NSCOE) is to contribute to the sustainable and effective nuclear security regime through the provision of the human resource development services to the multiple national stakeholders as well as to support the development of the national nuclear security capabilities and interagency cooperation and coordination.
+The objectives of the NSCOE are to contribute to the sustainable and effective nuclear security regime through the provision of the human resource development and technical support services to the multiple national stakeholders as well as to support the development of the national nuclear security capabilities and interagency cooperation and coordination.

 NSCOE is a member of the Interagency Working Group on the Matters of Nuclear Security established by the Prime Minister (of Lithuania) in 2012.
-The Working Group submits proposals to the Prime Minister on improvement of actions of the Government agencies in response to nuclear security incidents; development and improvement of regulations on countering smuggling and other illicit circulation of nuclear and other radioactive material in Lithuania; improvement of Government agency planning and actions in response to nuclear and radiological emergencies and nuclear incidents; improvement of interagency cooperation and interagency cooperation.
+The Working Group submits proposals to the Prime Minister on the improvement of actions of the Government agencies in response to nuclear security incidents; development and improvement of regulations on countering smuggling and other illicit circulation of nuclear and other radioactive material in Lithuania; improvement of Government agency planning and actions in response to nuclear and radiological emergencies and nuclear incidents; improvement of interagency cooperation and interagency cooperation.

 The Working Group also coordinates national competent authorities’ cooperation with partner countries, IAEA and other international organizations.
 It also provides proposals on the priority areas and scopes the NSCOE activities.